go-nacelle/nacelle/README.md

 This package provides a common [bootstrapper](https://godoc.org/github.com/go-nacelle/nacelle#Bootstrapper) object that initializes and supervises the core framework behaviors.

-Applications written in with nacelle should have a common entrypoint, as follows.
+Applications written with nacelle should have a common entrypoint, as follows.
 The application-specific functionality is passed to a boostrapper on construction as a reference to a function that populates a [process container](https://nacelle.dev/docs/core/process).
 The `BootAndExit` function initializes and supervises the application, blocks until the application shut down, then calls `os.Exit` with the appropriate status code.
 A symmetric function called `Boot` will perform the same behavior, but will return the integer status code instead of calling `os.Exit`.

 ```go
 func setup(processes nacelle.ProcessContainer, services nacelle.ServiceContainer) error {